 One of the first wars that the young Dominion of Canada had to face was the Boer War of 1899-1902.
-Canada became involved in the conflict between the British Empire and the Dutch settlers (“Boers”) of the Boer Republics in South Africa, when the pro-Empire feelings of the English-Canadian population outweighed those of the more isolationist Quebecois, labour, and farmer groups.
-However, recognizing the divided nature of his country’s attitude towards the conflict, then-Prime Minister Wilfred Laurier compromised by calling for a volunteer-only force that would be Canada’s contribution to the British Empire’s efforts.
+Canada became involved in the conflict between the British Empire and the Dutch settlers (“Boers”) of the Boer Republics in South Africa.
+Among the Canadian public Pro-Empire feelings of English-speaking Canadians contrasted with those of the more isolationist Quebecois, labour, and farmer groups.
+In recognition of the divided nature of his country’s attitude towards the conflict, then-Prime Minister Wilfred Laurier compromised by calling for a volunteer-only force that would be Canada’s contribution to the British Empire’s efforts.
 Learn more about Canadian efforts in the Second Boer War here and here.

 Thus, the Second (Special Service) Battalion, Royal Canadian Regiment of Infantry (2 RCRI) was formed.
 Consisting of 1000 men evenly-split between eight companies, the enthusiastic but mostly untrained troops were, in the words of their commanding officer Lt.
 Col. William Otter, “capable of not much more than forming ranks and marching without getting out of step too often.”